Experienced web programmer and Linux systems administrator.

 I also have experience in developing sites in PHP.

-My original background is in Linux systems administration, especially low level maintenance of clusters.
-From that I moved into large-scale machine life-cycle managment (cradle-to-grave automation of maintenance of hundreds of thousands of machines).
+I also work extensively in Linux systems administration.
+I have worked on low level maintenance of clusters, large-scale machine life-cycle management (cradle-to-grave automation of maintenance of hundreds of thousands of machines).
 The use of web based report and monitoring systems gave me a good grounding in Django and challenging web programming.